wlangera/gcube-bcubed-hack/paper.md

 )
 ```

-This function is a supporting function for `sample_observations()` to add a `coordinateUncertaintyInMeters` column that should also be openly available in case users simulate observations based on virtual species distributions.
+This function is a supporting function for `sample_observations()` to add a `coordinateUncertaintyInMeters` column that should also be exported in case users simulate observations based on virtual species distributions.
 This can for example be accomplished using the **virtualspecies** package [@leroy2016virtualspecies]:

 1. Species-environment relationship
     -   `generateSpFromFun()`